PavanaParadesi15/PavanaParadesi15/README.md

 - 👀 I’m interested in Cloud and DevOps
 - 🌱 I’m currently learning Gitops tools and Observability
-- 💞️ I’m looking to collaborate on Open source projects
+- 💞️ I’m looking to collaborate on Open source projects and job opportunities
 - 📫 How to reach me: pavana.p0215@gmail.com

 ## 🚀 My Tech Toolbox